sobjornstad/AnkiLPCG/README.md

 5. Save the file and restart LPCG.
 The warning message should be gone now.

-If you believe that you installed Anki in a standard location and LPCG should search that location by default, please contact me (see the last section on this page) and provide the path and I will add it.
+If you believe that you installed Anki in a standard location and LPCG should search that location by default, please contact me (see the Support section) and provide the path and I will add it.

 Running the Script
 ==================